-The Floodplain Hydraulic/Hydrologic Modeling Report shows that the Alternative 3 (Option C) Corridor does not cross any floodplains.
+The Floodplain Hydraulic/Hydrologic Modeling Report shows that the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor do not cross any floodplains.
 The TWP will not alter floodplains.

 Section 8.g - Groundwater Modeling Report

 Information for this section was provided in the Application and does not need to be supplemented.